mismaah/dman/README.md

 # dman

-Backup manager for local files.
+Backup manager with versioning and history.
 Work in progress.